Fadil-Faisal/Fadil-Faisal/README.md

 I'm a **passionate Full Stack Developer** and **Freelancer** who loves turning complex problems into simple, beautiful solutions.
 With expertise in modern web technologies, I create scalable applications that make a real difference.

-- 🔭 **Currently working on:** Advanced React projects and API integrations
+- 🔭 **Currently working on:** Advanced React projects and API integrations, An E-commerce website and a personel website.
 - 🌱 **Learning:** Always exploring cutting-edge web technologies
 - 💼 **Freelancing:** Available for exciting web development projects
 - 🎯 **Goal:** Building applications that solve real-world problems